MuxZeroNet/Third-Party-Files/README.md

 ## Repository Status
 The current listing is not yet complete.

+## News
+**Apr 7, 2017.** A majority of outdated libraries are being replaced with up-to-date libraries.
+In addition, the ZeroNet developer plans to remove the unmaintained BitcoinEEC library from the source code.
+Users and packagers should update ZeroNet.

 ## Included in ZeroNet
 As of **April 6, 2017**, these libraries are included in `ZeroNet/src/lib/`.